nus-cs2103-AY2324S2/ip/docs/README.md

   * Listing all tasks
   * Adding tasks
   * Deleting tasks
-  * Mark tasks as done
+  * Marking tasks as done
-  * Mark tasks as undone
+  * Marking tasks as undone
-  * Different type of listing your tasks
+  * Other listing tasks methods
   * Say Hi To Me <3
   * Surprised!
 * FAQ